pritidesai/node-web-app/README.md

 #### Troubleshooting

 - argocd runs in an argocd namespace.
-Yourtekton pipleine runs in your app namespace.
+Your tekton pipleine runs in your app namespace.

-- using tkn log <resource> intance to see tekton activity
+- using tkn log <resource> instance to see tekton activity

 - oc logs <resource> for various pods